What is Meaningful Use?

 The Promoting Interoperability Programs and the concept of Meaningful Use are a huge step forward for the US healthcare system.
 With the current pace of EHR adoption and providing all the existing challenges are overcome, the vast majority of American healthcare providers soon are going to achieve more effective, safe, and digitized care delivery.

 However, adopting an EHR system could be rather challenging and time-consuming.
-So in case you need assistance with implementing EHR software in your practice, feel free to contact us.
+Feel free to contact us in case you need assistance with implementing EHR software in your practice or have questions about custom software development.